 All convicted sex offenders are registered and listed on both a national and state sex offender database.
 The people on these databases have been convicted of a sex crime.
 You are able to view these offenders on the website, but keep in mind that you will not see the precise address, rather the address block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a case file that includes a docket sheet and any of the filings and documents filed in your case.
 You can access court records on the internet, or at Clerk of Court where the case was filed.

 Each and every state maintains a record of people’s criminal past.
 These databases are all connected so you are able to track criminal histories from another state.
-You can go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a completely different state, you may have to pay a fee for a more comprehensive search.

 A criminal records search you are able to get a listing of all the arrests, charges, or convictions for any of the following crimes: